cultureandempire/cultureandempire.github.io/cande.md

 Tice continued, "One of the papers that I held in my hand was to wiretap a bunch of numbers associated with a 40-something year old wanna-be Senator from Illinois," referring to the future President Barack Obama.
 Hence the reference to J. Edgar Hoover.
 As [Wikipedia says](http://en.wikipedia.org/wiki/J._Edgar_Hoover):

 > According to President Harry S. Truman, Hoover transformed the FBI into his private secret police force; Truman stated that "we want no Gestapo or secret police.
 FBI is tending in that direction.
 They are dabbling in sex-life scandals and plain blackmail.
-J. Edgar Hoover would give his right eye to take over, and all congressmen and senators are afraid of him".
+J. Edgar Hoover would give his right eye to take over, and all congressmen and senators are afraid of him."

 The focus on politicians seems [to reach globally](http://www.zerohedge.com/news/2013-06-16/nsa-uk-spied-politicians-intercepted-emails-eavesdropped-russian-presidents-phone-ca).
 In June 2013 the Guardian [reported that](http://www.guardian.co.uk/uk/2013/jun/16/gchq-intercepted-communications-g20-summits?CMP=twt_fd),

-> When G20 finance ministers met in London in September, GCHQ again took advantage of the occasion to spy on delegates, identifying the Turkish finance minister, Mehmet Simsek, as a target and listing 15 other junior ministers and officials in his delegation as "possible targets".
+> When G20 finance ministers met in London in September, GCHQ again took advantage of the occasion to spy on delegates, identifying the Turkish finance minister, Mehmet Simsek, as a target and listing 15 other junior ministers and officials in his delegation as "possible targets."
 As with the other G20 spying, there is no suggestion that Simsek and his party were involved in any kind of criminal offence.
-The document explicitly records a political objective -- "to establish Turkey's position on agreements from the April London summit" and their "willingness (or not) to co-operate with the rest of the G20 nations".
+The document explicitly records a political objective -- "to establish Turkey's position on agreements from the April London summit" and their "willingness (or not) to co-operate with the rest of the G20 nations."

 Such spying was for explicitly political objectives, as opposed to terrorism, the standard bogeyman.
 As we've seen before, the Spider cannot work alone.
 It needs the help of technology firms of all kinds, to supply the hardware and software, and to provide access to networks and servers.
 The role of technology firms isn't a secret.
 Also in June 2013, [Bloomberg reported](http://www.bloomberg.com/news/2013-06-14/u-s-agencies-said-to-swap-data-with-thousands-of-firms.html) that "Thousands of technology, finance and manufacturing companies are working closely with U.S. national security agencies, providing sensitive information and in return receiving benefits that include access to classified intelligence, four people familiar with the process said."